vlang/v/doc/docs.md

 // Alternative literal syntax for structs with 3 fields or fewer p = Point{10, 20}
 assert p.x == 10

-// you can omit the struct name when it's already known p = {x: 30, y: 4}
-assert p.y == 4
 ```

-Omitting the struct name also works for function arguments.

 <p>&nbsp;</p>